Vjeran Simunić

-Vjeran Simunić (born 26 April 1953) is Croatian professional football manager and former player who is the manager of Treća HNL club NK Vodice.
-He holds the Croatian record for number of managed teams.
-Vodice is Simunić's 37th club.
+Vjeran Simunić (born 26 April 1953) is a Croatian professional football manager and former player.

 Playing career

 Simunić started his playing career in Hajduk Split in the 1970s.
 He did not get too many chances in Hajduk as the competition was very big at the time.
 After Hajduk, his next station was HNK Šibenik, then Dinamo Vinkovci and NK Zagreb, where he spent most of the playing career.
 In 1982 he made transfer to Sporting Lisabon.
 After one season he moved to Japan.
 He was first European player to play in Japan.
 The club was Tokyo Verdy.
 After two more challenges in Italy, he returned to native country.
 He finished his playing career in Bosnia and Herzegovina, with NK Posušje.